CtrlK

 Progressive Disclosure

 This is a monolithic wall of text with everything inline.
-Three full templates, multiple checklists, best practices, escalation guidelines, and external resources are all crammed into a single file.
-The templates alone could each be separate referenced files, with the main skill providing a concise overview and navigation to each template.
+Three full templates, multiple checklists, best practices, escalation guidelines, and resources are all crammed into a single file.
+The templates alone could each be separate files referenced from a concise overview.
+No bundle files exist to offload content, and no references to external skill files are made.

 1 / 3